griffw00/java-fitness-app/README.md

 - As a user, I want to be able to modify the intensity of my exercises for any given day of the week
 - As a user, I want to be able to indicate the exercises I have completed
 - As a user, I want to be able to swap the exercises between two days
+- As a user, I want to be able to save my exercise schedule
+- As a user, I want to be able to load my exercise schedule, if I so choose

 NOTE: I added one additional user story where the user can swap exercises between two days